PEXANE2/azure-docs.tr-tr/articles/governance/policy/assign-policy-powershell.md

 ## <a name="clean-up-resources"></a>Kaynakları temizleme

-Oluşturduğunuz atamayı kaldırmak için aşağıdaki komutu kullanın:
+Oluşturulan atamayı kaldırmak için aşağıdaki komutu kullanın:

 ```azurepowershell-interactive
 # Removes the policy assignment